 \section{Conclusion}

+In this work, we studied the gravitational waveforms emitted during the inspiral phase of compact binary systems in non-relativistic quasi-circular orbits within quadratic gravity.
+Our analysis is based on the assumption that the massive modes are small perturbations to General Relativity (GR), implying that their direct effect on the waveform is negligible, but they influence the orbital dynamics, which in turn modifies the waveform observed in the massless field.
+Additionally, the construction is performed within the quadrupole approximation of quadratic gravity, so the dominant contribution arises from the quadrupole term while higher-order corrections are subdominant.
+We also assume that the vacuum solution is Schwarzschild, although in principle quadratic gravity admits alternative vacuum solutions that are not considered here.

-In this work, we studied the gravitational waveforms emitted during the inspiral phase of compact binary systems in non-relativistic quasicircular orbits.
-We mapped these results into the PPE framework, which allowed us to extract new constraints in the theory parameters.
-We obtained three distinct polarizations: the combinations $\{h_+,\Psi_+\}$ and $\{h_\times,\Psi_\times\}$ from the tensor fields, and $\Phi$ from the massive scalar field.
-Our analysis is restricted to transverse tensor modes due to the unphysical nature of the longitudinal components (see Ref.\cite{Alves:2024gwi} for further discussion).
-As a result, the theory comprises only three degrees of freedom.
-The massive fields exhibited two regimes: an oscillatory regime responsible for gravitational wave emission and a damped regime characterized by exponential decay.
-Additionally, we derived the energy balance equation associated with energy loss due to gravitational wave emission.
+Within this framework, we mapped the results into the parameterized post-Einsteinian (ppE) framework, which allowed us to extract new observational constraints on the theory parameters.
+We identified three distinct polarizations: the combinations $\{h_+,\Psi_+\}$ and $\{h_\times,\Psi_\times\}$ arising from the tensor fields, and the scalar mode $\Phi$ from the massive scalar field.
+Our analysis is restricted to transverse tensor modes due to the unphysical nature of longitudinal components (see Ref.~\cite{Alves:2024gwi} for further discussion), leaving the theory with three physical degrees of freedom.
+The massive fields exhibit two regimes: an oscillatory regime responsible for gravitational wave emission and a damped regime characterized by exponential decay.
+Using the associated energy balance equation, we quantified the energy loss due to gravitational wave emission.

-Further, using the SPA method, we calculated the Fourier transform of the massless tensor polarizations.
-We also derived analytical expressions for the phases of these polarizations $\Sigma_+$ and $\Sigma_\times$.
-An important point we demonstrate in this work is that, when scalar and massive tensorial modes are treated as small perturbations to GR, the massless tensorial polarizations can be mapped onto the parameterized post-Einsteinian (PPE) framework, yielding the PPE parameters $(a, b, \alpha, \beta)$.
-In Sec. \ref{sec:PPE} we explicitly show that the applicability of the PPE framework depends on the parameters of the theory.
-Additionally, our results extend the findings of Ref.~\cite{Liu:2020moh}, where the mapping of massive Brans-Dicke theory to the PPE framework was restricted to scalar fields with sufficiently small masses.
+Employing the stationary phase approximation (SPA), we computed the Fourier transform of the massless tensor polarizations and derived analytical expressions for their phases, $\Sigma_+$ and $\Sigma_\times$.
+When scalar and massive tensorial modes are treated as perturbations to GR, the massless tensorial polarizations can be mapped onto the ppE framework, yielding the parameters $(a, b, \alpha, \beta)$.
+In Sec.~\ref{sec:PPE}, we explicitly show that the applicability of the ppE framework depends on the parameters of the theory.
+Our results also extend those of Ref.~\cite{Liu:2020moh}, where the mapping of massive Brans-Dicke theory to the ppE framework was limited to scalar fields with sufficiently small masses.